Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/Linux/SELinux/selinux-create-own-service-policy.md

 When you need to remove your custom SELinux policy modules, follow this procedure for a clean uninstall.

-### Considerations Before Commiting Module Removals
+### Considerations Before Committing Module Removal

-- **Don't Remove Module While Modules Are Actively Used**
+- **Do Not Remove Modules While They Are In Use**

-  Removing a module while it is used can cause uninstall errors or leave files with “orphan” labels that SELinux no longer recognizes.
+  Removing a module while it is still in use can cause uninstall errors or leave files with “orphaned” labels that SELinux no longer recognizes.

-  - Ensure the service/program using the policy is stoped/disabled.
+  - Ensure the service/program using the policy is stopped and disabled.
-  - Reset labels defined by the module you're trying to remove on files or directories.
+  - Reset any labels defined by the module you intend to remove from all affected files or directories.

-- **Module Removal Order Relies on Dependencies**
+- **Removal Order Depends on Module Dependencies**

   - When multiple modules are involved, remove them in an order that respects their dependencies.
-  - Look for `allow` and `type` statements in the modules to determine their interdependencies.
+  - Review the `allow` and `type` statements in your modules to determine these dependencies.

 ### 1. Stop the Service

-Stop and disable the service to ensure no processes are using the policies.
+Stop and disable the service to ensure no processes are using the policy modules.

 ```bash
 systemctl stop mysvcd